|Di Luzio, Mauro - Texas Agrilife Research|

 Publication Type: Peer Reviewed Journal

 Citation: Di Luzio, M., White, M.J., Arnold, J.G., Williams, J.R., Kiniry, J.R.
 2017.
-A large scale GIS geodatabase of soil parameters supporting the modeling of conservation practice alternatives in the United States.
-Journal of Geographic Information System.
-9:267-278.
+Advancement of a soil parameters geodatabase for the modeling assessment of conservation practice outcomes in the United States.
+International Journal of Geospatial and Environmental Research.
+4(1):Article 2. https://dc.uwm.edu/ijger/vol4/iss1/2.

 Interpretive Summary: Water quality models are used routinely for determining impacts on land use and management on water supply and quality.
 Models account for influence of soil characteristics on runoff, ET, plant growth, and transport of sediment and nutrients.
 Thus, describing the soil with appropriate soil properties is critical for accurate simulations.
 In this study, a large scale geodatabase of soil model parameters was developed for the United States.
-The soil characteristics were developed by USDA-NRCS.
-High resolution soil data is used when available and large scale coarse resolution data is used when the high resolution data is missing.
-A procedure was developed to fill in missing parameters.
-The geodatabase system efficiently stores spatial soil features and provides tools for extraction, spatial analysis, and mapping of parameters.
-The set of target models include: SWAT (Soil and Water Assessment Tool), APEX (Agricultural Policy Extender), and ALMANAC (Agricultural Land Management Alternatives and Numerical Assessment Criteria).
+A soils geodatabase of the U.S. was developed to provide soils input to three commonly used agricultural management models.
+A significant number of soil parameters were missing and methods were developed and applied to fill in all missing values.
+The data can easily be downloaded for any region of the U.S. with appropriate tools and documentation.
 The geodatabase and associated tools will provide the best soils data available for several commonly used water quality models.
 This will increase the accuracy of the models and improve our decision making capabilities.